-Over the years there have been a variety of attempts to make synthetic roof shingles that were intended to replicate slate shingles.
-Slate seemed to be the low hanging fruit for synthetics to try to mimic due to its cost.
+Over the years there have been a variety of attempts to make synthetic roof shingles replicate slate shingles.
+Slate seemed to be the low hanging fruit for synthetics to mimic due to its cost.
 In my era, slate cost about $1000.00 / square installed.
 Compare this to composition shingles, that only cost about $125.00/ square at the time; it made sense to try to make a more cost-effective composition shingle.
 Designing something that could look like slate, install like composition shingles, last somewhere in the middle, and that would be cost efficient; you have a sweet spot.

 Late in the ‘90’s and early into the 2000’s attempts at development were made with plastics; initially having UV issues.
 Other manufacturers tried rubber which curled or flapped around on the roof.
 Some manufacturers evolved to products that physically performed well, but had serious color fading issues.
 Majority of these companies never completed the developmental phase before going under.
 However, a couple of these firms pressed on.